tagazok/my-workshops/static-web-apps/tutorial.md

 title: Add authentication
 ---

-SWA manages authentication out of the box.
-There are pre-configured providers but you can add you own custom providers.
-Among the pre-configured ones are Twitter, Google, Microsoft, GitHub and others.
+Azure Static Web Apps manages authentication out of the box.
+There are pre-configured providers but you can add you own custom providers if needed.
+Among the pre-configured ones are `Twitter`, `Google`, `Microsoft`, `GitHub` and others.

-## The different urls
+## Login/Logout

-When we said "out of the box", we really meant it.
-You don't need to do anything for most of the provider.
+When I said "out of the box", I really meant it.
+You don't need to do anything for most of the providers.
 Let's use the GitHub one for our application.
 The only thing you will have to do is a button that redirect to `/.auth/login/github`.

+// Exercise
 Go add a button in the `login.html` page.

 By default, once logged in, your user is redirected to the same page.
 However, we would like our user to be redirected to our TODO page after successfully logging in.
 You can do that by using the `post_login_redirect_uri` query param at the end of the url.
 Eg. `?post_login_redirect_uri=/index.html`

-## Getting user informations
+## Getting user information

 Once your user is authenticated, you can retrieve the associated information by fetching the url `/.auth/me`.
 This will return a json containing a clientPrincipal object.
 If the object is null, the user is not authenticated.
 Otherwize, the object contains several data